stephenlautier/angular-typescript/README.md

 # angular-typescript
 Sample application using Angular 1.x with Typescript, Gulp and bower.

+## Its still work in progress!
+There are several stuff which needs to be worked on, so until its ready please bare with me.

 ## Getting started
 - Make sure you have NodeJS, Bower and git installed.
 - From the project folder execute